Weapons and Armor Skills

-Any player may pick up any weapon and attack with it however if they are using it unskilled then any strikes against the weapon are taken as successful hits on that character’s arm.
+Any player may attempt to use any Non-Ranged weapon and attack with it however if they are using it unskilled then any strikes against the weapon are taken as successful hits on that character’s arm.
 For that reason most travelers take the time to familiarize themselves with at least the basics of some kind of weapon use.

 |Unarmed (Kalari Only)||0|

 * These weapons inflict “Base 2” damage when wielded with two hands.

 Dual Weapon Skills

 Likewise it is easy for most people to safely use a single weapon without causing themselves significant injury.
 The chance of slicing your own wrist while trying to wield two weapons simultaneously however increases significantly as the off hand weapons grow in size.
 For this reason anyone who wants to dual wield in any capacity needs to learn the finer points before they can safely take part in basic travels and adventure.
 All dual weapon skills are considered to include any lesser skill inherently.

 |Ambidexterity||2||Allows for the use of an off hand dagger|

 |Florentine||5||Allows for the use of up to a short weapon in the off hand|